denten-books/plain-text/main.md

 Sigmund Freud and one of the pioneers in sociology and group therapy.

-Zoomatics --- the relationship of man to man and the relation of man "to certain peculiar products of his mind, which when separted from him, can fucntion independently."
-"Agression coming from robots." [@moreno_who_1953, 237] The first is sociometry.
+Zoomatics --- the relationship of man to man and the relation of man "to certain peculiar products of his mind, which when separated from him, can function independently."
+"Aggression coming from robots." [@moreno_who_1953, 237] The first is sociometry.
 The second is "creative revolution."
 Robots = cultural conserves and machines.
 238. "A book, a film, an atomic bomb, they do not perish in the human sense, the same capacity is always there, they can be